JuliaAI/LearnAPI.jl/docs/src/reference.md

 forest.
 Hyperparameters are understood in a rather broad sense.
 For example, one is allowed to have hyperparameters that are not data-generic.
 For example, a class weight dictionary, which will only make sense for a target taking values in the set of specified dictionary keys, should be given as a hyperparameter.
-For simplicity, LearnAPI.jl discourages "run time" parameters (extra arguments to `fit`) such as acceleration options (cpu/gpu/multithreading/multiprocessing).
+For simplicity and composability, LearnAPI.jl discourages "run time" parameters (extra arguments to `fit`) such as acceleration options (cpu/gpu/multithreading/multiprocessing).
 These should be included as hyperparameters as far as possible.
 An exception is the compulsory `verbosity` keyword argument of `fit`.